jonpsilvestri/rcv-election-generator/readme.md

-# Assignment #1: Generating Random Elections [DRAFT]

-## Due: 3:00pm on Friday, 2024-01-26

-## Assignment Overview

-In this assignment, you will write a Python program that generates random Ranked Choice Voting (RCV) elections.
+# Generating random ranked choice voting (RCV) election data

-The program will take many command-line arguments:
+The program can take the following commandline arguments

 - `--num-voters`: the number of voters in the election (default: 10)
 - `--num-candidates`: the number of candidates in the election (default: 3)